 Research

-I am currently working as a research assistant with an interdisciplinary team studying the socio-economic challenges residents face in coastal communities in Maine and Greenland.
-My experience includes conducting qualitative interviews, participating in community-based research events, analyzing data, conducting literature reviews, writing articles for peer-reviewed publications, and presenting findings to local and global audiences.
-Additional responsibilities include mentoring research assistants, writing grants, and project management including leading research team meetings and maintaining data organization systems.
+My research experience includes conducting qualitative interviews, participating in community-based research events, analyzing data, conducting literature reviews, writing articles for peer-reviewed publications, and presenting findings to local and global audiences.
+Additional responsibilities include mentoring research assistants, writing grants, and project management, including leading research team meetings and maintaining data organization systems.

-collaborating with Indigenous individuals from Maine and tourism and hospitality students from Greenland to conduct site assessments for sustainable tourism development at UNESCO sites and creating a cookbook and culinary community event in Greenland with the Arctic Education Alliance
+collaborating with Indigenous individuals from Maine and tourism and hospitality students from Greenland to conduct site assessments for sustainable tourism development at UNESCO sites and creating an award-winning cookbook and culinary community event in Greenland with the Arctic Education Alliance

 exploring elderly experiences with loneliness and lifelong learning in rural, Northern communities